Amenable cones are particularly nice: A nice cone that is not amenable

 \subsection{Non-amenability}

 \begin{proof}[Proof of Proposition~\ref{prop:notamen}] From Proposition~\ref{prop:am_int} the intersection of two amenable sets is amenable.
-Our goal is to show that the set $C$ that is the intersection of an affine subspace with the cone $\stdCone$ is not amenable, hence proving that $\stdCone$ is not amenable.
+Our goal is to show that the set $C$ is not amenable.
+Since $C$ is the intersection of an affine subspace with $\stdCone$, this shows $\stdCone$ is not amenable.

 By Proposition~\ref{prop:threedimf}, the disk $\stdFaceC = \conv \alpha$ is a face of $C$.
 We will apply the definition of amenability (Definition~\ref{def:am}) to the bounded set $B = \{(x,y,1): (x-1)^2 +y^2 \leq 1\}$.